camdencheek/fre/README.md

 ## TODO

+- [ ] Investigate using `topd` as a source for tab completions à la `z`
 - [ ] Investigate supporting multiple half-lives for more flexible decay rates
 - [ ] Investigate accepting paths from stdin to sort
+- [ ] Implement auto-resetting the reference time whenever a large number of half lives has passed